-Scholarships: Indiana Black Expo, Inc. is committed to assisting Indiana students in their pursuit of higher education.
-Scholarships are awarded to current high school seniors and students currently enrolled in a post-secondary institution who exhibit outstanding leadership, scholarship and community service.
+Scholarships: IBE is committed to assisting Indiana students in their pursuit of higher education.
+Scholarships are awarded to current high school seniors and students currently enrolled in a postsecondary institution who exhibit outstanding leadership, scholarship and community service.
 Emphasis is placed on financial need and first generation students.
 Applicants are evaluated based on the application information provided and recipients are selected by a review committee.
-The scholarships are funded by our Circle City Classic and are payable upon recipient's full-time enrollment in a post-secondary institution.
+The scholarships are funded by Circle City Classic® net proceeds and are payable upon recipient's fulltime enrollment in a post-secondary institution.

-Circle City Classic: Indiana Black Expo had a desire to create an opportunity to showcase academic excellence and athletics amongst our nations historically black colleges and universities through the Circle City Classic football game.
-However, the Circle City Classic is not just a football game.
+Circle City Classic®: IBE had a desire to create an opportunity to showcase academic excellence and athletics amongst the nation's historically black colleges and universities through the Circle City Classic®.